- [Tip #1]: How Tony Robbins Built A Coaching Sales Funnel That Generates Him Millions

 I would keep the focus on segmentation.
 Since Tony plays in so many different industries, segmentation is key to his business.
 And he already does an amazing job at that.

 That being said, there are a lot of opportunities to increase his conversions and revenue further by improving both his segmentation and what he offers prospects after segmentation.

-Here are the steps I would take to improve Tony’s funnel:
+Here are the steps I would take to improve Tony’s sales funnel template: